egor7/blog-1/csv/csv.md

 ### Pivot
 Pivoting a table is a frequently-used function in data analyses.
 It provides a more compact view of the data by transforming column values to new columns.
 The new view allows for examining related values side-by-side.
 The technique is often used to visualize the output of aggregation with multiple grouping.

 I put a wrapper function around when most [wide-spread pivot implementation](https://code.kx.com/q/kb/pivoting-tables/#a-very-general-pivot-function-and-an-example) into `utils/pivots.q`.
 All we need is to load library `pivot.q` and prepend `.pvt.pivotSingle`.
 It requires a [keyed table](https://code.kx.com/q4m3/8_Tables/#84-primary-keys-and-keyed-tables) , typically the result of an aggregation with multiple group-bys.
 The pivot column is the last key column.
-See how pivotting converts a narrow, hard-to-digest table to a square-shaped format that nicely fits the console.
+See how pivoting converts a narrow, hard-to-digest table to a square-shaped format that nicely fits the console.

 ![pivot](pic/pivot.png)